vernak2539/words-byvernacchia/src/content/blog/2025/01/non-standard-yarn-workspaces.md

 ### Useful command/functionality

-Yarn Workspaces comes with really useful commands.
-I really liked the ones that didn't require me to move into each package's directory.
+Yarn Workspaces comes with super useful commands.
+I liked the ones that helped me initiate commands without having to traverse into an individual workspace/package.
 These included:

 1. `yarn workspaces focus <package>` ([docs](https://yarnpkg.com/cli/workspaces/focus))
    - This allows you to install dependencies for a specific package, as if others didn't exist, while still taking into account top-level dependencies 🙌